ehmatthes/django-simple-deploy/docs/unit_tests/understanding_unit_tests.md

     ├── reset_test_project.sh
     ├── setup_project.sh
     └── ut_helper_functions.py

-9 directories, 26 files
 ```

 Let's go through this from top to bottom:

 - We need an `__init__.py` file at the root of `unit_tests/` so nested test files can import from `utils/`.
-- `conftest.py` contains two fixtures[^1]:
+- `conftest.py` contains three fixtures[^1]:
-    - `tmp_project()` creates a temporary directory for the copy of the sample project we're going to test against.
+    - `tmp_project()` creates a temporary directory where we can set up a full virtual environment for the sample project we're going to test against.
 It calls `utils/setup_project.sh` which copies the sample project, builds a virtual environment, makes an initial commit, and adds `simple_deploy` to the test project's `INSTALLED_APPS`.
-It has a session-level scope[^2], and returns the absolute path to the temporary directory where the test project will live.
+It has a session-level scope[^2], and returns the absolute path to the temporary directory where the test project was created.
-    - `reset_test_project()` resets the sample project so we can run `simple_deploy` again, without having to rebuild the entire test project environment.
+    - `reset_test_project()` resets the sample project so we can run `simple_deploy` repeatedly, without having to rebuild the entire test project for each set of tests.
 It does this by calling `utils/reset_test_project.sh`.
 This fixture has a module-level scope.
+    - `run_simple_deploy()` has a module-level scope, with `autouse=True`.
+This means the fixture runs automatically for all test modules in the test suite.
+An `if` block in the fixture makes sure it exits without doing anything if a specific platform is not being targeted.
+This fixture runs `reset_test_project()` immediately before running `simple_deploy`.
 - `platform_agnostic_tests` contains a set of tests that don't relate to any specific platform.
     - `test_invalid_cli_commands.py` tests invalid ways users might call `simple_deploy`, without a valid `--platform` argument.
-- The `platforms` directory contains all platform-specific test files.
+- The `platforms/` directory contains all platform-specific test files.
     - In the `fly_io` directory, `reference_files` contains files like `settings.py`, as they should look after a successful run of `simple_deploy` targeting deployment to Fly.io.
     - `test_flyio_config.py`
         - This file has a module-scoped fixture called `run_simple_deploy()`, which loads the `reset_test_project()` fixture and then calls `utils/call_simple_deploy.sh`.
 This runs `simple_deploy` with the appropriate `--platform` argument, and the `--unit-testing` flag.